simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/education-and-certifications/do-i-need-a-degree-to-become-a-developer/index.en.md

 lastmod: 2026-07-22
 description: "By mid-2026, a CS degree is an HR filter at some companies, not a differentiator.
 What actually matters is demonstrated, verifiable, working software.
 Heres the honest 2026 answer."
 tags: ["do i need a degree to become a developer 2026", "CS degree 2026 worth it", "developer without degree 2026", "coding bootcamp vs degree 2026", "developer credentials 2026", "portfolio vs degree developer", "self taught developer 2026", "software developer degree requirement AI"]
-coverAlt: "A developer weighing a university degree scroll against a laptop showing deployed applications and an active GitHub profile with real project history."
+coverAlt: "A developer at a modern desk with multiple monitors showing code and project portfolios, engaged in a technical discussion with a holographic interface displaying algorithms."
 coverCaption: ""
+cover: "/img/cover/software-development-career-degrees-2026-portfolio.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)